Laparoscopic Surgery in McKinney, TX

 What Conditions Are Treated With Laparoscopic Surgery?

-Laparoscopy is a common procedure used in the diagnosis and treatment of chronic pelvic pain, a pelvic mass, and infertility.
+Laparoscopy is a common procedure used in the diagnosis and treatment of chronic pelvic pain, pelvic masses, and infertility.
 Some of the conditions for which this technique may be recommended include:

 Fibroids